Viscous heat backflow and temperature resonances in extreme thermal conductors

 \subsection{Graphite}

-All the parameters for graphite were computed from first principles, see Ref.~\cite{Simoncelli2020} for computational details.
-The parameters for graphite with natural-abundance isotopic-mass disorder (98.9 \% $^{12}$C, 1.1 \% $^{13}$C) are reported in Table I of Ref. \cite{Simoncelli2020}.
-The parameters for isotopically pure samples (99.9 \% $^{12}$C, 0.1 \% $^{13}$C) are reported in Table.~\ref{tab:param_graphite}.
-We conclude by noting that in this work we employed the approximation of considering the parameters entering in the VHE, DPLE, and Fourier's equation to be independent from frequency.
-This approximation is realistic in the MHz range considered here, as discussed by Ref.~\cite{chaput_direct_2013}.
+All the parameters were computed from first principles, see Ref.~\cite{Simoncelli2020} for details.
+The parameters for graphite with natural-abundance isotopic-mass disorder (98.9 \% $^{12}$C, 1.1 \% $^{13}$C) are reported in Tab.~\ref{tab:param_graphite_nat}.
+The parameters for isotopically purified samples (99.9 \% $^{12}$C, 0.1 \% $^{13}$C) are reported in Tab.~\ref{tab:param_graphite}.
+In Fig.~\ref{fig:relaxon_graphite} we analyze the influence of isotopic-mass disorder on thermal conductivity and viscosity, also resolving how each individual relaxon excitation contributes to them.
+Tab.~\ref{tab:param_graphite_100} reports the VHE parameters for pure graphite (100 \% $^{12}$C).